Landscape Page Formatting

 A landscape page is a page that is oriented horizontally instead of the traditional portrait (vertical) orientation.

 The most common reason a page would be in landscape orientation is to allow for certain elements, such as a table or figure, to be more easily viewable while also meeting the margin and font size requirements.
 For example, a table in portrait orientation may be more compressed than one in landscape orientation.
+Whether you use landscape page orientation in your ETD is at the discretion of you and your committee.

 How to format landscape pages to meet the formatting requirements: